 Unfortunately, the usual anti-inflammatory pain medicines such as aspirin and ibuprofen do not offer much help in the case of PMR.
 Instead, doctors are more likely to prescribe corticosteroids.
-If PMR is the problem, these drugs can respond quickly and dramatically, sometimes easing a patient’s pain after a single dose.
-This isn’t always the case, however, and treatment may take longer in some instances.
+If PMR is the problem, these drugs can respond quickly and dramatically, sometimes easing a patient's pain after a single dose.
+This isn't always the case, however, and treatment may take longer in some instances to ease inflammation.

 If you experience muscle pain within two weeks of being bitten by a tick, you may have contracted Rocky Mountain spotted fever (RMSF) caused by Rickettsia rickettsii that are transmitted during the tick bite.
 Since tick bites can be painless, you may not realize you've been bitten, but the presence of a fever and a rash on your wrists and ankles may confirm the disease.

 RMSF is serious.
 People can die a little over a week after symptoms begin.
 Fortunately, it is also treatable with antibiotics.
 However, if a case of RMSF is severe, long-term health problems can result, including blood vessel damage (vasculitis) and clotting and bleeding in the brain and other organs.
 Treatment is most effective if it begins within the first five days that symptoms and signs of RMSF first show themselves.

 Bull’s Eye Rash?